Mike's 13th Annual Winter Outlook

 OVERALL (December/January/February combined)

-Temperatures: Below average (Extreme swings are possible with the cold outdoing the milder periods)
+Temperatures: Below average (Extreme swings are possible with the cold outdoing the milder periods, particularly in December and January)

 The National Weather Service recently issued new 30-year climatic averages, incorporating the years of 1981-2010.
 The new snowfall “average” for Richmond is 10.3” inches, down a bit due to recent lean years.
 Predicting the amount of snow over the course of the entire winter is not easy.
 It’s an educated guess, based on the overall weather patterns that we expect.
 It’s important to remember that getting snow in central Virginia depends on all the ingredients coming together at the right time.
 If the cold air is in place but a storm isn't here, then it's a no-go.
 On the other hand, one big storm can give us our entire annual average in one day!